-At Ortiz & Ortiz our New York City bankruptcy lawyers have been serving the community for 50 years.
+At Ortiz & Ortiz our New York City bankruptcy lawyers have been serving the community for over 30 years.
 As financial and bankruptcy experts we can help put together a plan for you.
 Do not hesitate to contact us and let us know your case.

 There are 2 main types of bankruptcies such as Chapter 7 bankruptcy and Chapter 13.
 The former liquidates some of your assets while the latter focuses on paying off debts.
 On the other hand, Chapter 11 bankruptcy is more focused on business and companies.

 For company related matters our New York business lawyers can help you better understand your financial issues.